emdnaia/lwipee/README.md

 # lwipee

-`lwipee` is a basic Linux utility that offers file encryption and secure wiping using `shred` and `gpg`.
+`lwipee` is a basic Linux utility that offers file encryption and secure wiping using `shred` and `gpg` with fallbacks to `dd`and `rm`.
 The script presents a menu where you can select to:

 - Encrypt files
 - Wipe files